 The metical (meticais plural) is a relatively stable currency linked to the USD.
 Linked as it may be to the USD, Mozambicans prefer payments in meticais and Mozambican law requires that all transactions have a meticais payment option.
 However, in areas which are heavily influenced by South African tourists and tour operators cash payments in ZAR (South African Rands) may also be accepted.
-Sometimes USD and Malawi kwacha are also accepted in areas extremely close to the Zimbabwean and Malawi borders.
+Sometimes Malawi kwacha are also accepted in areas extremely close to the Zimbabwean and Malawi borders.
+USD are accepted.

 The importation and exportation of meticais into and out of Mozambique is limited to 500 MZN by Mozambican law.
 It is wise to ensure that you do not arrive or leave with more than that amount.